Andy Townsend: ITV Sport

 Townsend's most prominent role was as part of ITV Sport's live Champions League, FA Cup and England internationals coverage.
 He took over from Ron Atkinson as the channel's lead co-commentator, forming a long-running partnership with main commentator Clive Tyldesley, as well as appearing as a studio pundit.
-He co-hosted Talksport's Weekend Sports Breakfast on Sundays with Mike Parry, and hosted the station's drive-time show on Fridays.
+He co-hosted talkSPORT's Weekend Sports Breakfast on Sundays with Mike Parry, and hosted the station's drive-time show on Fridays.
 He also hosted the mid morning discussion on talkSPORT from 10 am to 1 pm from Monday to Friday, having replaced Jon Gaunt, who was sacked for calling a guest a Nazi.
 He left the station because he no longer wanted to commute from his Midlands home to the London studio.
-He also hosts ITV1's regional programme Soccer Night, alongside Peter Beagrie.
-Townsend was part of ITV's coverage of the Premier League after they won the rights from the BBC to show top flight football on Saturday evening.
+He also hosted ITV1's regional programme Soccer Night, alongside Peter Beagrie.
+Between 2001 and 2004, Townsend was part of ITV's coverage of the Premier League after they won the rights from the BBC to show top flight football on Saturday evening.
 In January 2015 ITV confirmed that Townsend, along with presenter Adrian Chiles, would not be retained by the broadcaster after the expiry of his contract in the summer of 2015, with the channel having lost Champions League broadcasting rights.